How to Teach English to Kindergarteners: Tips and Activities You Can Rely On

 Matilda (Puffin Modern Classics)

-One of the biggest challenges that kindergarten teachers face is maintaining order in the classroom without coming across too harsh.
-Obviously, you don’t want to be overly strict and make yourself look like the headmaster from “Matilda,” but you also need to have your students listen to you.
+As a kindergarten teacher, you don’t want to be overly strict and make yourself look like the headmaster from “Matilda,” but you also need to have your students listen to you.

-The best way to find the balance between being the fun teacher and the teacher kindergarten students listen to is to come up with fun little games that grab your students’ attention (while also getting them to participate in English).
+The best way to find the balance is to come up with fun little games that grab your students’ attention (while also getting them to participate in English):

 Call-and-response

 When students are being noisy, English call-and-response prompts are a fun way to grab their attention and get everyone back on the same page.
-Some example prompts are below.
+Here are some example prompts:

 The more you practice them with the class, the more likely your students will stop talking and pay attention.
 For a truly gamified experience, you can keep classroom points on the board for every successful call-and-response interaction.